It’s an undeniable truth that quinoa is one of my favorite things to eat when it comes to grains.

 I used to be all about rice, rice, rice… but then quinoa came into the picture and blew my mind with a whole new texture.
 It’s so much more than the grain that you grew up, with and it brings something truly delicious to the party.

 The way the little pieces of cooked quinoa pop in your mouth is one of those textural delights that pairs well with so many different ingredients and flavor profiles.
-You can use it in dishes for every single season, no matter what you are in the mood for.
+You can use it in dishes for every single season, (try our tropical black bean mango salad for the summer!) no matter what you are in the mood for.

 If you are looking for a new fall side dish to bring out the feeling of falling leaves, cooler weather, and all the warm spices you know and love, this is the recipe to embrace.